kiouku/interview-sheet/Algorithms.md

 * Dynamic programming is typically implemented using tabulation, but can also be implemented using memoization.
 * When using tabulation you solve the problem "bottom up", i.e., by solving all related sub-problems first, typically by filling up an n-dimensional table.
 Based on the results in the table, the solution to the "top" / original problemis then computed.
 * When using memoization, a map of already solved sub problems is maintained.
 You do it "top down" in the sense that yousolve the "top" problem first (which typically recurses down to solve the sub-problems).

+# Montecarlo estimation
+Monte Carlo methods are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.

+One of the basic examples of getting started with the Monte Carlo algorithm is the estimation of Pi.

+We know that area of the square is 1 unit sq while that of circle is pi * (1/2)^2 = pi/4

+Now for a very large number of generated points,

+pi = 4 * num/num of point generated

+By Pythagorean theorem we can compute the distance from the center of a circle to any point:

+d = sqrt((x1 - x2)^2 + (y1 - y2)^2)

+when radio is r = 1 and x2,y2 is the origin

+x1^2 + y1^2 < 1